zukailiu/zukailiu.github.io/_talks/2023-06-21-UMassChan-talk.md

 location: "Worcester, Massachusetts, USA"
 ---

-Liu was invited to give a talk at the [5th Annual RNA Therapeutics Conference | Symposium 2023](https://www.umassmed.edu/RNATx/program/), RNA Therapeutics Institute (RTI), UMass Medical School.
+Liu was invited to give a talk at the [5th Annual RNA Therapeutics Conference](https://www.umassmed.edu/RNATx/program/), RNA Therapeutics Institute (RTI), UMass Medical School.
 Liu also received the Travel Award.

-The talk discussed our [paper](https://doi.org/10.1093/nar/gkad547) shared about our work.
+The talk discussed our [paper](https://doi.org/10.1093/nar/gkad547) on NAR.